66Days-group-learners/Discord-Spam-Detection/README.md

 	.
 Naive Bayes
 	.
 Logistic regression
 	.
 Neural Network
 .
+Build and test a SPAM detection model.
+.
 Research how to code a discord bot with python.
 .
 Research how to deploy a discord bot on AWS
 ```